jessicadever1/_Splitzies_/README.md

  <img src="http://blog.dbdiagram.io/content/images/2020/04/dbdiagram_logo_text_720.png" alt="dbDiagram Logo"  width="200"/> <img src="https://mms.businesswire.com/media/20190619005152/en/728506/23/pm-logo-vert%402x-100.jpg" alt="Postman Logo" width="200" />

-## Instructions for Installing Find A Farmer
+## Instructions for Installing Splitzies
-To launch the Simplified Supper app, you will need to have access to command line tools, node package manager, JSON Server.
+To launch the Splitzies app, you will need to have access to command line tools, node package manager, JSON Server.
 If you do not have access to any of these tools, you can find instructions for installing them in the Appendix.